N1ebieski/api.sanctum/README.md

 ## Important things

-.ENV config (my example in .env.example):
+.ENV config (my config in .env.example):

 1. SESSION_DOMAIN must supports domain of frontend app
 2. SANCTUM_STATEFUL_DOMAINS must contains domains (local and production) with (if any) ports, without protocols of frontend app (in Postman a Referer field can be created for this purpose in the Header)